Guide for Choosing a Divorce Attorney for no-court process. Divorce Mediation or Collaborative Divorce Lawyer Search

-CT Mediation Center is providing this guide with the hopes that you will use this resource to find the right attorney, divorce mediator, or collaborative divorce attorney.
-Here are some things you should look for during your first (probably phone) interview.
+This guide is written with the hope that you will use this resource to find the correct attorney, divorce mediator, or collaborative divorce attorney for an amicable, constructive, cost-effective dissolution or separation.
+Here are some things you should consider during this search.

-If you choose not to mediate, an attorney should discuss with you all your options; pro se representation, divorce litigation, collaborative divorce, divorce mediation and divorce co-mediation (gender neutral team OR lawyer/non-lawyer team).
+If you choose not to mediate, an attorney should discuss with you all your divorce or separation options.
+There is more than one option for divorce.
+Pro se representation, divorce litigation, divorce arbitration, collaborative divorce, divorce mediation and divorce co-mediation (gender neutral team OR lawyer/non-lawyer team).
 You should be made aware that there is more than one way to end your marriage.
 Litigation, if this is your first option, may be more invasive than it needs to be.
-A good attorney will offer you all the options available.
+A skilled attorney will offer you all the options available to end your marriage.
+At CT Mediation Center and Divorce Attorneys we only practice divorce mediation, collaborative divorce and divorce arbitration.

 Questions about Education and Experience